 Lastly, think about how long you'll be away: for most people who need cover for their holiday or 2 or 3 weeks, you are probably better off with a company like Travel Insurance Direct (http:/www.tid.com.au) but if you might be away longer, it makes a difference because most insurers have a fixed period of cover and you can't extend it so if you are overseas and change your mind about your trip, tough luck, which was why we designed WorldNomads.com so you can extend your policy indefinitely even when you are away from home.

 I'd recommend a policy that has an extensive PPO network.
 It's easier on the policy holder if an emergency or a simple doctor visit is needed, as claims will usually processed quicker.
 That being said, you can search google for 'travel insurance with a PPO network' or something to that effect.
 I do know of a Lloyd's of London branch called HCC Medical, which has an Atlas policy with a PPO Network search engine.
-Try hccmis.com or mnui.com as a starting point. - Good question! over 5 years agoAnswered by Killian via Travellr.com
+Try hccmis.com or mnui.com as a starting point. - Good question! almost 6 years agoAnswered by Killian via Travellr.com